By the end of this section, you will be able to:

 Startup companies often don’t have a lot of cash assets on hand to spend, but they often have offerings that can provide value to other businesses.
 Bartering is a system of exchanging goods or services for other goods or services instead of for money.
 Let’s consider the case of Shanti, a website designer who wants to start a business.
 She may want to have her business formally incorporated or may require other legal help, such as review of standard contracts.
 Hiring a lawyer outright for these services can be costly, but what if the lawyer needed something that a website designer could provide?

-Whether the lawyer has just started his own business or has been established for several years, he may need a website created or have an old website redesigned and updated.
+Whether the lawyer has just started their own business or has been established for several years, they may need a website created or have an old website redesigned and updated.
 This website overhaul could prove costly for the lawyer.
 But what if there were a way that both the lawyer and the web designer could get what they wanted with a resulting net cost of zero dollars?
 Bartering can achieve this.
 It should be noted that there are accounting and tax implications involved with bartering that can prevent a net zero offset of costs.

 In a barter scenario, Shanti could create a website for the lawyer at the expense only of her time, which in the startup phase is often more abundant than actual cash.
 The lawyer could provide incorporation services or contract review in exchange, requiring no cash outlay.
 For many entrepreneurs, this type of exchange is appealing and enables them to meet business needs at a lower perceived cost.
 Although more mature firms can also use bartering, the opportunity cost is much higher.
 If a mature company is unable to take on a new paying client because it is doing too much free (barter) work, it may lose out on future revenue, which could potentially be a big loss.
 Startups, in contrast, often have excess capacity while they develop a customer base, so taking on barter work is often a low-risk, beneficial funding strategy.